pmean/build-website/text/05/MultipleComparisons-05.md

 smallest p-value by one thousand.
 If that adjusted p-value is less than 0.05, then that gene shows evidence of differential expression.

-That\'s no different than the Bonferroni adjustment.
+That's no different than the Bonferroni adjustment.
 But now that we know that the first gene is differentially expressed, we have 999 genes for which we are not sure what is going on.
 So multiply the next smallest p-value by 999 (not one thousand) and see if it is less than